Braves beat Padres 5-2 on opening night at new stadium (Apr 14, 2017) | FOX Sports

 Before a sellout crowd of 41,149 that included former President Jimmy Carter, Commissioner Rob Manfred and one-time home run king Hank Aaron, the Braves won their second straight game after a 1-6 start.

+In roughly 48 hours, Inciarte matched his output for 2016 with three homers.
+He was quick to point that out to injured slugger Matt Kemp, who had two homers before he went on the 10-day disabled list.

+”I told Matt he’s got to get ready quick,” Inciarte quipped. ”I’m up on him right now.”

 Julio Teheran (1-0) was a bit wild but lasted six innings.
 He gave up both San Diego runs, working around four walks and two hit batters.
-Jim Johnson worked the ninth for his second save.
+Jim Johnson came on in the ninth for his second save.

-Markakis, who grew up in nearby Woodstock, put the Braves ahead in the first with a two-run double off Jhoulys Chacin (1-2).
-Inciarte gave Atlanta some breathing room in the sixth with a two-run shot into the right-field seats, his third homer of the season.
+”Obviously I didn’t have my best stuff,” Teheran said. ”But I battled the whole game.”

-There was plenty of pomp before the game as the Braves moved into the suburban stadium, which replaced their downtown home of the last two decades, Turner Field.
+There was plenty of pomp for the unveiling of the new suburban stadium, which replaced the Braves’ downtown home of the last two decades, Turner Field.

 Ten retired numbers were unveiled on a facade down the left-field line, and seven of the greats – Aaron, John Smoltz, Tom Glavine, Phil Niekro, Bobby Cox, Chipper Jones and Dale Murphy – were on hand for the ceremony.